 First and foremost, it is important for you to know and to share with students that you are not a confidential resource.
 Tell them that you may have to share information with others on a need-to-know basis.

-The university’s policy and procedures for addressing sexual harassment includes the statement: “Faculty and administrators who receive first-hand, or other credible and specific, reports of violations are expected to promptly contact an EGP co-Chair or the associate provost for equity and diversity.”
+The university’s policy and procedures for addressing sexual harassment includes the statement: “Faculty and administrators who receive first-hand, or other credible and specific, reports of violations are expected to promptly contact an EGP co-Chair or the Title IX Coordinator and Equity and Diversity Officer.”
 If the student wishes to speak with someone confidentially about their concerns, then you can facilitate that connection by offering to call or to walk them over to one of the confidential resources on campus.